 It’s important to be properly prepared and kitted up with the right equipment and supplies when you decide to embark on a hike, whether alone, in a group or with your family.
-Because you will likely find yourself far from civilisation, you’ll have very little room for omissions or errors on your travels, which is why packing wisely and taking everything you need is absolutely essential.
+Because you will likely find yourself far from civilisation, you’ll have very little room for omissions or errors on your travels, which is why packing wisely and taking the right hiking essentials is of utmost importance.

 Hiking is great fun, but it pays to be prepared.

 If you’re trekking long distance, instead of just a day or overnight, you also need to ensure you don’t pack so much that your trip becomes a misery, although these days more advanced equipment is being manufactured to better suit the needs of long distance hikers in terms of weight and available space.
 Nevertheless, the following are five things which are essential for you to pack if you’re planning to go hiking.

 The most important thing you need to bring with you on a hike is a first aid kit; it may seem appealing to be away from civilisation, but you’ll also be far away from medical assistance if something goes wrong.
 Your first aid kit should contain bandages, disinfectants, sticking plasters and bug repellent.
 You may also want to consider taking common sense items such as a Swiss Army Knife, a torch, lighter and matches.
 Duct tape can be used to fix shoes and clothing, whereas a whistle or flares might come in handy if you need to summon help, along with a mobile phone.